val-levy/Block-Docs/README.md

 # Using Ganache CLI:
 ganache-cli -d
 # Or open Ganache GUI and start a new workspace.
+# Find your mnemonic phrase and paste it into hardhat.config.js
 # 7. Clean previous builds
 npx hardhat clean